-Energies Behaviour- What initiates behaviour, behavioural patterns, or changes in behaviour?
-What determines the level of effort and how hard a person works?
-This aspect of motivation deals with the question of "What motivates people?"
+Energies Behaviour- What initiates because behavioural patterns, or changes in behaviour?
+What determines the level of effort and bow lead a person works?
+This aspect of motivation deals with the question of "What motives people?"

-Directs Behaviour- What determines which behaviours an individual chooses?
-This aspect of motivation deals with the question of choice and conflict among competing behavioural alternatives.
+Directs Behaviour- What determines are behaviours an individual chooses?
+This aspect of motivation deals with the question and conflict among competing behavioural alternatives.

-Sustains Behaviour- What determines and individuals' level of persistence with respect to behavioural patterns?
-This aspect of motivation deals with how behaviour is sustained and stopped.
+Sustains Behaviour- What desired individuals' level of persistence with respect to behavioural patterns?
+The second individuals with how behaviour is sustained and stopped.